you are worth it sign on grass

 Make money that’s worth it…

-I’m one of the fortunate people who gets to make a living doing something that I’m both interested in and that I do well.
-What people probably don’t know is that my wife and I split school duties with the kids.
+I’m one of the fortunate people who gets to make a living doing something I’m both interested in and do well.
+People probably don’t know that my wife and I split school duties with the kids.
 I teach them history and grade the occasional paper, and she handles most of the rest of the school work (as she’s a stay-at-home mom now).
-But, when the kids went to public schools, we did still split school duties.
-At 7:30 every morning, I would take the kids to school, and every afternoon my wife goes and picks them up.
-It didn’t take long until we had fallen into a bit of a routine.
+But, when the kids went to public schools, we still split school duties.
+At 7:30 every morning, I would take the kids to school; every afternoon, my wife would pick them up.
+It didn’t take long until we had fallen into a routine.

 Part of that routine happens when I let them out of the car.
-I would always tell them to “have a great day and learn a lot.”
-One morning, Timothy, who usually just responded with “you, too, Dad”, said something that I originally thought to be kind of silly but that becomes more profound the more that I think about it.
-He said, “Make money that’s worth it!” as he bounded from the car and toward the door of the school.
+I always told them to “have a great day and learn a lot.”
+One morning, Timothy, who usually just responded with “You, too, Dad,” said something I originally thought silly but became more profound the more I thought about it.
+He said, “Make money that’s worth it!” as he bounded from the car toward the school door.

 “Make money that’s worth it.”

-You know, we live in a world full of people who are making money and are miserable doing it.
-And today, as I thought more and more about what he said, I thought more and more about the things that I do and why I’m doing them.
+We live in a world of people making money but are miserable.
+And today, as I thought more and more about what he said, I thought more and more about what I do and why I’m doing it.

 What makes the money that I’m making worth it?

 I work in Internet abuse.
 Well, more precisely, I work at preventing abuse.
-I work as the Senior Policy Compliance Specialist for ExactTarget, a marketing company.
+I am the Senior Policy Compliance Specialist for ExactTarget, a marketing company.
 A great deal of my job involves responding to incidents where clients are doing something that results in their email not getting through.
-A great deal of my job also involves advocating for the rest of the Internet within the company.
+Much of my job also involves advocating for the rest of the Internet within the company.

 Now, don’t get me wrong.
 I can’t stop spam for everyone.
-But, that’s what makes what I’m doing worth it, you see.
+But that’s what makes what I’m doing worth it.
 While I cannot stop it for everyone, what I can do is help to police one small corner of it.
 I can make sure that what my clients do isn’t abusive.
-So, in my own way, I’m making a difference, and getting paid for it.
+So, in my way, I’m making a difference and getting paid for it.
 That’s making money that’s worth it.

 But, as much as I like that, I don’t want to do this forever.
-No one really wants to work for someone else forever, and my wife has this company, Whizardries, that could always use more attention.
+No one wants to work for someone else forever, and my wife and I have this company, Whizardries, that could always use more attention.
 We do some great things there, too.

 Usually under the aegis of Whizardries, I also do some development work for friends, former co-workers, or even myself (I still need to get around to finishing up this ColdFusion frontend to rbldnsd that I’ve been keeping to myself for two years now).
-And even though no money usually changes hands, the work is worth every moment that I put into it even when I don’t particularly feel like doing it; both from the standpoint of helping others/paying forward, and building and reaffirming those relationships.
+And even though no money usually changes hands, the work is worth every moment I put into it, even when I don’t particularly feel like doing it, both from helping others/paying forward, and building and reaffirming those relationships.

-There are some things, though, that don’t seem worth it at the time.
+Some things, though, don’t seem worth it at the time.
 One of those is finishing graduate school.
-When I wrote this originally, I had just finished the fall semester and lacked just one more semester to get my Masters of Science in Computer Information Systems.
+When I wrote this originally, I had just finished the fall semester and lacked one more semester to get my Master of Science in Computer Information Systems.
 I started that degree so that I might be able to find some consulting work as an expert witness.
-But, that was before starting finding more gainful employment.
-I had all of this other stuff that I was doing for school in addition everything else that I do.
+But that was before starting to find more gainful employment.
+I had all of this other stuff I was doing for school and everything else.
 And it took up a lot of my time.
-That semester I (Carol would probably add “finally” here) noticed that it made me pretty cranky, especially toward the end of a term.
-A lot of that was because I felt like I’d not really been a father to my kids.
-I was working, going to school, studying, and then collapsing to watch some late night TV before starting it all again the next morning.
-It was hard to say that it was worth it at the time, but looking back now, I think that it probably was.
+That semester, I (Carol would probably add “finally” here) noticed that it made me pretty cranky, especially toward the end of a term.
+Much of that was because I felt like I’d not been a father to my kids.
+I was working, going to school, studying, and then collapsing to watch some late-night TV before starting it all again the next morning.
+It was hard to say that it was worth it at the time, but looking back now, I think it probably was.

 If you haven’t done so yourself, let me also encourage you to take some time to ask yourself the question: Is the money I’m making worth it?